Home Info Killer Whale - Pictures, Facts, Appearance, Diet, Behavior, Lifestyle

 • Individual Behavior

-A killer whale may thrust itself completely out of the water and then land on the surface of the water with a huge splash.
-This behavior is termed as breach.
-A killer whale may rise vertically exposing only its head.
+A killer whale might launch itself completely out of the water and then splash back down, a behavior known as breaching.
+It can also rise vertically, showing only its head.
 This behavior is termed as spy hop.
 Sometimes a killer whale may make loud sounds either under the water or above it by lob tailing, dorsal fin slapping and pec-slapping.

 Images, Pics, Photos and Pictures Of Killer Whale